QiufanLin/ImageTranslation/README.md

 ## Train
 > python model.py --method=? --phase=train

-Trained models and image examples can be dwonloaded from https://drive.google.com/drive/folders/1lxkZFvLgHLsHrTF4lJwXs7shR24TZyjH?usp=sharing
+Trained models and image examples can be downloaded from https://drive.google.com/drive/folders/1lxkZFvLgHLsHrTF4lJwXs7shR24TZyjH?usp=sharing

 "./examples" only contains a small sample of 32 galaxies.
 For access to the full SDSS and CFHT datasets, please refer to Alam et al. (2015) and Gwyn et al. (2012).